antonyvam/nDTomo/docs/source/req.rst

 The nDTomo project repository is available for download from GitHub: https://github.com/antonyvam/nDTomo

+Anaconda
+^^^^^^^^

+It is recommended to install first the anaconda distribution of Python.
+To install conda please see either `conda <https://conda.io/docs/install/quick.html>`_ or `Anaconda <https://www.continuum.io/downloads>`_.

 Building procedure
 ^^^^^^^^^^^^^^^^^^
 Open a terminal, navigate to the nDTomo folder and install it using the setup.py file: python setup.py build

-In Windows the GUIs can also be run directly using the corresponding .bat files:
+In Windows the GUIs can also be run directly using the corresponding .bat or .exe files:

 * ID15Ahelper
 * Integrator